 School Zone Accidents

 School zones should be a place where drivers and pedestrians are extra cautious and accidents never occur.
 After all, they exist to protect our children.
 Unfortunately, this is not the case and accidents in California school zones involving motor vehicles, school buses, children and other pedestrians occur far too often.
-If you or a loved one has been involved in an accident, contact one of our Los Angeles school zone accident attorneys right away to discuss your options.
+If you or a loved one has been involved in an accident, contact one of our school zone accident attorneys right away to discuss your options.

 One of the main ways school zone accidents differ from other types of accidents is because they often involve children.
 According to the Transportation Research Board, while walking to and from school each year, approximately 25,000 children are injured and 100 children are killed.
 Also, pedestrian accidents in school zones differ from the majority of other pedestrian accidents as they happen during daylight hours.